The liar and the thief rejoice in their first year only. –Greek Proverb

 Drugs, pharmaceuticals, bad food and promiscuity are the faintest attempts to feel the way you’ll feel every day if you get on this train.
 Life becomes a peak experience of energy and inspiration.

 Then there’s all the stuff you’re not doing: like putting hormones, pesticides, carcinogens and other toxic trash into your body, and supporting the horrors of deforestation, pollution, and the extreme cruelty of factory farming.
-You start to wake up.
+You wake up.
 Western culture reveals itself to you as one of numb, unfeeling cruelty; from the unsustainable crimes of petrochemical war profiteering, to the desecration of this fragile planet and your health by companies like Monsanto and Dow Chemical and their crowd of toxic sociopaths.
 You quickly find that it took all those bizarre chemicals, mindless TV shows and cheap little addictions to keep you from seeing what was really going on in your life, and your culture.
-This is not fun stuff, but there are moments of real hope for the world, not just petty, cheap little pleasures meant to distract you that quickly turn back into pain.
-The world presents in vivid color, and genuine optimism.
+This is not fun stuff, but there are moments of real hope for the world, not just petty, cheap little distractions that quickly turn back into pain.
+The world presents in vivid color, and real optimism.

 In many ways, my reason for not eating that stuff is pure hedonism: I like to feel good.
 I had no idea of it growing up, but as I write this, fast food restaurants like KFC and Wendy’s are paying pulp suppliers to clear cut whole Indonesian forests, with unthinkable destruction of ecosystems, irreplaceable species and wildlife, including tigers and their habitats, just to make the trash paper people get at KFC or Wendy’s.
 We have failed as a culture, nation, and as a species when this is possible.
 Is that really what Vicky wants when she writes “always a supporter of fast food”?
 I believe no one has a right to clear cut these precious habitats, or set orangutans on fire to make palm fruit oil for Girl Scout cookies, or any of these other atrocities against animals, nature and the Earth.
 It is an emblem of the absurdity of our times that we even speak of being “into the environment.”
-You are the environment!
-You are constantly exchanging molecules with your environment; it sustains you.
+You are the environment.
+You’re constantly exchanging molecules with it.
 A person cannot pour toxic chemicals into the ground or ocean without eventually taking those chemicals back into their own body.
 It’s absurd that some people are called “environmentalist” and others aren’t.
 Without it you would be dead in minutes.
 I’d say that’s a vested interest.
 The only question then, is whether you have the character and humility to respect your own mother, or whether you are a rapist and destroyer of her.
 It’s clear where Western culture falls on that spectrum.

 What we need is more mercy, kindness and compassion in this world; but through their sociopathic greed and indifference your government, via subsidies and legislation, your agencies like the USDA and others along with this industry instead bring more terror and torture into this world.
 That is the reality behind the meat industry.